Samurai Shodown V

-Samurai Shodown V (Note: Also known as Samurai Spirits Zero (サムライスピリッツ 零, Samurai Supirittsu Zero) in Japan.) is the eighth game in SNK's Samurai Shodown series of fighting games.
+Samurai Shodown V (Note: Also known as Samurai Spirits Zero (サムライスピリッツ 零, Samurai Supirittsu Zero) in Japan.) is a 2003 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
+It is the eighth installment in the Samurai Shodown series.
 It was one of the last games to be released on the Neo Geo.
 This title takes place two years before the first Samurai Shodown.

+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 Gameplay

 Gameplay screenshot showcasing a match between Mina Majikina and Kazuki Kazama.

 Following the revitalization of SNK after its collapse in 2001, the company decided that it would be worthwhile to create another game in the largely-defunct Samurai Shodown series.
 As part of their reorganization, development duties were given over to the relatively-unknown Yuki Enterprise, which had mainly only created simulation and board games for the Simple 2000 series of PlayStation 2 games in Japan, and had no experience in developing fighting games.
 This announcement caused considerable unease among series fans.

 In spite of this, SNK managed to raise excitement by announcing that Nobuhiro Watsuki, the creator and author of the Rurouni Kenshin manga and anime series, was hired to design some of the new characters, and they were gradually revealed by way of silhouettes on the official website, and slowly showing the official artwork.
 Word finally got out that the game was to be a true prequel to the rest of the series, taking place two years before Samurai Shodown.
 This created its own issues with the series timeline.

 The gameplay was sped up slightly from Samurai Shodown IV, and the button layout was changed again.

 The Slash/Bust system of the last few games was done away with, and each character now only had one version, though in several cases, the Bust mode was replaced by a new character of very similar setup.